 In order to make the use of SSH mandatory and disable remote access using Telnet, execute the following commands:

 line vty 5 15 transport input ssh

 Below is an example of the configuration for authorizing a Radius server for the Cisco Catalyst Switch:

-aaa new-model aaa authentication login default group radius local aaa authorization exec default group radius if-authenticated radius-server host 192.168.1.16 key Sfs34e#sf service password-encryption
+aaa new-model aaa authentication login default group radius local aaa authorization exec default group radius if-authenticated radius-server host 192.168.1.16 key Sfs34e#sf #Specify your RADIUS server IP address and key for encryption (the shared secret that we specified on the RADUIS server) service password-encryption # Enable password encryption